farquham/hugo-academic-website/content/home/accomplishments.md

 # This file represents a page section.
 headless: true
+active: false #remove when finished ML course on coursera

 # Order that this section appears on the page.
 weight: 50